Tornadoes of 2023: June 1 (China)

 Multiple tornadoes impacted parts of Liaoning Province in northeastern China on June 1.
-A destructive tornado moved through parts of Fuxin and areas outside of the city, severely damaging or destroying at least 60 homes.
+A high-end EF1 tornado caused significant damage as it moved through parts of Fuxin and areas outside of the city, inflicting severe damage to at least 60 homes.
 Multiple apartment buildings and other structures were also heavily damaged, and buildings were destroyed at a coal mine.
 Cars and tractors were tossed and damaged, and trees and power lines were downed as well.
 Thirteen people were injured.
-A narrow but significant tornado impacted farms and rural areas outside Kaiyuan, destroying homes and outbuildings, snapping trees, and scouring crops in fields.
+A narrow but strong EF2 tornado impacted farms and rural areas outside Kaiyuan, destroying homes and outbuildings, snapping trees, and scouring crops in fields.
 Kaiyuan had been hit by a violent EF4 tornado in July 2019.
-A third tornado occurred in the Shenyang area, and a fourth was confirmed near Huludao.
-None of the tornadoes were officially rated.
+Three EF0 tornadoes were confirmed, including one in the Shenyang area, along with another one near Huludao.
+At least 5 tornadoes were confirmed, while a few other unconfirmed reports of tornadoes were also received.